Bi-Coloured-Python-Rock-Snake/creature/README.md

 **Functions hiding in the shadow**

-The story is as follows: there functions with async implementations, that want to hide their async nature.
+The story is as follows: there are functions with async implementations, that want to hide their async nature.
 Why?
 To be called like regular functions, without await.